 Positive Behavior Interventions & Supports (PBIS)What is PBIS?

-PBIS is a way to highlight behaviorial in our school - both academically and socially.
+PBIS is a framework for promoting behavioral excellence in our school - both academically and socially.
 As a school, we believe in the motto "What you do matters!"
-Individual actions influence not only our own lives but also the lives of thoses with who we interact.
-PBIS ensures that all students have access to the most effective and accurately implemented instructional behavioral practices and interventions possible.
+Individual actions influence not only our own lives but also the lives of those with whom we interact.
+PBIS ensures that all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
 The PBIS Team at Blue Ridge Middle School leads the implementation of PBIS through a program of school-wide positive behavior expectations and recognition opportunities for students and staff.

 PBIS is here . . .

-- to model students positive and appropriate behavior;
+- to teach and model students' positive and appropriate behavior

 Why are we a PBIS School?

 BRMS staff wants to model correct student behavior in the classrooms, auditorium, halls, cafeteria, and all other areas in the building.
-The staff wants to create a positive climate for success throughout our school.
+The staff wants to create a positive climate throughout our school.
+This climate fosters a sense of belonging, allows students to engage in instruction, and promotes success for all students.

 How will we use PBIS at our school?

-Posters around the building will remind everyone of expectations outlined in BARK.
-(Be Respectful, Act Responsibly, Remember Safety & Know Staff Support You!)
+Posters around the building will remind everyone of the expectations outlined in:

-Staff will model and review routines and expectations for behavior.
+Staff will teach, model and review routines and expectations for behavior:

 - In the classrooms